 A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in Florissant, MO.
 It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
 If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.

-During the hearing, the following elements are examined:
+At the hearing, the following key elements are evaluated:

-- Were you driving while impaired?
+- Were you operating a vehicle while intoxicated?

 - Did you refuse a breath or blood test?

-Understanding Missouri’s License Suspension & Revocation Penalties
+License Suspension & Revocation Penalties in Missouri

 The outcome of an administrative hearing depends on your driving history in Florissant and across Missouri:

-- Second-Time DWI/DUI Offense: Comes with a 1-year revocation, or 5-year license denial if the previous offense was within 5 years.
+- Second-Time DWI/DUI Offense: Leads to a 1-year revocation period in Florissant, MO, or a 5-year license denial if the prior offense was within the past 5 years.

 - Refusal to Submit to a Chemical Test: Missouri’s implied consent law enforces a 1-year revocation, and you cannot apply for a hardship license for 90 days.